kuannie1/RedisProxy/README.md

 - Making Test Cases: 1 hour
 - Finalizing README: 30 minutes

-Side note: I took a break on July 3rd and 4th due to family celebrations.
+Side note: I took a break on July 3rd and 4th for family celebrations.

 ## A list of the requirements that you did not implement and why
 **Platform and Single-click build and test:** I spent the most time on this, but I couldn't get it to work.
 I think I have to read manuals and take online courses to familiarize myself with this process.